sdpalley/docs.erisindustries.com/tutorials/install-eris-arm.md

 ## Install eris Debian package

-We built the Debian repo of eris command line tool to make it to be easily installed just by `apt-get`.
+We built the Debian repo of the eris command line tool to make it to be easily installed just by `apt-get`.

 ```bash
 curl https://eris-iot-repo.s3.amazonaws.com/eris-deb/APT-GPG-KEY | sudo apt-key add -